lockss/lockss-rtd-manual/docs/configuring.rst

 Metadata Extraction Service
 ---------------------------

-:guilabel:`Use LOCKSS Metadata Extractor Service?:`
+:guilabel:`Use LOCKSS Metadata Extractor Service?`

 Enter :kbd:`Y` if you want the metadata extraction service to be run, otherwise :kbd:`N`.